majormilan/cobolweb/README.md

 - Put the binary in `/usr/local/bin`
 - Copy the config file to `/etc/cobolweb`
 - Add the systemd service file to `/etc/systemd/system`
-- Reload systemd
-- Enable and start the cobolweb service

 ### Uninstall It